What Are Refrigerants?

 Access Your 608 or 609 EPA Certification Via Mainstream Engineering Corporation

 If you’re interested in pursuing the right EPA certifications, you’ll need to be armed with the right education and preparation.
-Access excellent courses and study materials to prepare you for the test so you can become EPA certified for your specific specialties now.
+Access excellent courses and study materials now to prepare you for the test so you can become EPA certified for your specific specialties.
 Knowing plenty about refrigerants and the EPA’s understanding of refrigerants, after all, won’t be enough to get you certified or help you avoid that $37,50 per day fine.
 Arm yourself with the right knowledge and the right certifications now.